ggrow3/DocumentAssistant/README.md

-# Personal Injury Law Firm AI Assistant
+# Legal Document AI Assistant

-A Streamlit application that helps personal injury law firms manage, process, and query their case documents using AI.
+A Streamlit application that helps law firms manage, process, and query their case documents using AI.

 ## Features